ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 The length of a 1D LUT should be limited to at most 65536 entries, and implementations are not required to support `LUT1D`s longer than 65536 entries.

 Linear interpolation shall be used for `LUT1D`.
-More information about linear interpolation can be found in [Appendix B](link).
+More information about linear interpolation can be found in [Appendix A](#appendix-interpolation).

 *Elements:*
 `Array` (required)